 When Jeanell and I started dating again several years later, Dave was always welcoming and accepting of me.
 They had one of those old-school big screen TVs that weighted 1000 lbs and it had picture-in-picture.
 I don't remember exactly who was playing but I would guess maybe there was a BYU game and a Jazz game or something and I suggested that we get together and take advantage of the picture-in-picture to keep an eye on both games.
 Dave was always extremely busy between running the grocery store and his various church callings, not to mention being a dad and grandpa, and I don't know if he would have even watched those games ordinarily, but he accepted the invitation, cooked us some steaks, and we spent the evening together following both games.

 Asking your girlfriend's dad for her hand in marriage can be a scary and intimidating experience, but with Dave that was not the case.
-He was very warm and welcoming and I remember him saying that I didn't need to ask, but that he appreciated.
+He was very warm and welcoming and I remember him saying that I didn't need to ask, but that he appreciated it.
 Not too long ago, he mentioned to me again how I didn't need to do that, but how much he appreciated the gesture.

 The first few months of Jeanell and my marriage, we lived with Dave and Carol and things didn't always go smoothly as Jeanell and I adjusted to married life.
 I was immediately a dad for the first time and Jeanell's previous marriage had ended less than a year prior and there were some rocky times.
 I didn't want to talk to my own parents about our problems and I appreciated being able to talk to and get advice from Dave.
 I distinctly remember asking him for a blessing at one time and being grateful for the counsel he gave through that blessing.